Page Last Updated 2026-04-19

 Key Differences From Similar Families

-The Araliaceae and Apiaceae are both similar to and closely related to each other and often the two can be hard to differentiate.
-However, some more common differences include the fact that the Apiaceae are usually herbs vs usually shrubs and trees in the Araliaceae, the leaves that usually lack stipules in Apiaceae vs usually present in Araliaceae, and the fruit being a dry schizocarp with two mericarps vs a berry-like drupe in the Araliaceae.
+The Araliaceae and Apiaceae are both similar to and closely related to each other, and often the two can be hard to differentiate.
+However, some more common differences include the fact that the Apiaceae are usually herbs vs. usually shrubs and trees in the Araliaceae and leaves that usually lack stipules in the Apiaceae vs. those that are usually present in the Araliaceae.
+Also, the fruit in Apiaceae is usually a dry schizocarp with two mericarps vs. usually a berry-like drupe in the Araliaceae (but sometimes a schizocarp).

 Distribution of Araliaceae